Representative, British Office Taipei

 For emergency assistance, such as in the event of the death, assault, arrest or hospitalisation of a British national, call the British Office on +886 2 8758 2088 and follow the instructions to be connected with consular officers.

-We may be able to provide an emergency travel document if you can’t get a new or replacement passport in time to travel.
-If you are due to travel in the next 24 hours, you should contact the British Assistance & Services Section at the British Office on +886 2 8758 2088 as soon as possible.
+If you are due to travel in the next 48 hours, you should contact the British Office as soon as possible.

-For all applications, please check here what you must bring with you to your appointment.
-Please call the British Office on +866 2 8758 2088 for advice before making an appointment if:
+For all other applications, please check what you must bring with you and then make an appointment using the link below.
+Please call the British Office for advice before making an appointment if:

 - you have never applied for a British passport before